Need Help? Give us a call.

 In fact, according to a 2012 Wall Street Journal survey, 64% of small businesses have unpaid invoices of more than 60-days old.
 A problem further compounded by the fact that these businesses often have few cash reserves and less access to small business loans.

-With limited access to financing options, many small businesses turn to invoice factoring, a service that turns accounts receivable (i.e. unpaid invoices) into cash in a matter of days, thinking it is their only option.
+With limited access to financing options, many small businesses turn to invoice factoring as a cash flow loan, a service that turns accounts receivable (i.e. unpaid invoices) into cash in a matter of days, thinking it is their only option.
 But what is factoring and what are its implications for the future of the your business?
 Is it right for your business and if not, what are the alternatives for accessing capital fast?

 Accounts receivable factoring puts cash in the hands of business owners quickly, allowing them to circumnavigate potentially crippling net 30, 60 or 90-day payment terms.
 The process is a fairly simple one.
 Once you enter into a factoring agreement, you invoice a client as usual, then submit the invoices that you wish to factor to an invoice factoring company (aka the “factor”).
 The factor then advances a percentage of the invoice sum to you.
 Once the end customer pays the invoice, the factor remits the balance, minus a transaction (or factoring) fee.
 It is important to note that factoring is a 3-way transaction, because the end customer pays the factor directly, and not the business.